Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 cut(ind1=0,
     ind2=None,
     start_time=0,
-    return_inds=False,
-    mode=0)
+    cut_extra_duration=False,
+    cut_extra_interval=False,
+    round_duration=False)

 # ind1, ind2: the range of the number of bars to extract, ind2 if not set, then extract to the end, ind1 default value is 0, that is, from the beginning of bar 0 to extract

 # start_time: When reading a MIDI file, the notes of a MIDI channel will have their own start time, which can be set here as a chord type delay, the unit here is bars

-# return_inds: If set to True, returns the indexes of the notes that start and end in the extracted bar range

-# mode: the cut function by default includes all notes that start within the specified bar range (excluding the right endpoint), independent of note length, so there may be cases where the note length exceeds the bar range, if mode is 1, then the note length of notes that exceed the bar range will be adjusted
+# cut_extra_duration: the cut function by default includes all notes that start within the specified bar range (excluding the right endpoint), independent of note length, so there may be cases where the note length exceeds the bar range, if set to True, then the note length of notes that exceed the bar range will be adjusted

+# cut_extra_interval: if set to True, adjust the note intervals that exceed the bar range

+# round_duration: if set to True, remove the note when the adjusted note duration has a very small value

 # The cut function returns a new chord type with a slice in the range of the specified number of bars